threadedblue/fhir.emf/README.md

         <version>1.3.0/version>
     </dependency>

 ### The following are not available through Maven Central.
-The must be installed from the ecliipse distribution.
+They must be installed from the ecliipse distribution.
     <dependency>
         <groupId>org.eclipse.emf</groupId>
         <artifactId>org.eclipse.emf.common</artifactId>